HiImRook/imageTooASCII/TERMS_OF_SERVICE.md

 ## Limitations and Disclaimers

 ### Service Limitations:

-- Only processes PNG image files
+- Only processes PNG and JPEG image files
 - File size and processing time may be limited
 - ASCII quality depends on original image characteristics

 ### Disclaimers:

 - **No Warranty:** Service provided "as-is" without warranties
 - **No Liability:** Not responsible for any damages from bot usage
 - **Accuracy:** No guarantee of ASCII conversion quality or accuracy